RichieMuga/e-commerce-website-template/README.md

 # e-commerce-website-template
-This is an open-source project to help those looking for a prototype of a php business-like page to edit further themselves
+This is an open-source project to help those looking for a prototype of a php business-like page to edit further themselves.
+Kindly